onweru/newsroom/README.md

 # Newsroom Theme

-This a simple, minimalistic theme, which is inspired by [Apple's Newsroom page](https://www.apple.com/newsroom/).
-You won't find a single reference of monolithic libraries such as `jquery`, `bootstrap`, `bulma`.
+This is a simple, minimalistic theme, which is inspired by [Apple's Newsroom page](https://www.apple.com/newsroom/).

-All the templates herein use *grid css*, *flexbox* & *vanilla js*.
+It uses *grid css*, *flexbox* & *vanilla js*.
 You may,however, proceed and tweak everything as you wish.

 ![Hugo Newsroom Theme](https://github.com/onweru/newsroom/blob/master/images/screenshot.png)